2023-03-24 12:10 | -- (permalink)

 The following network services are provided:

-These services are being provided from both of the following servers:
+These services are provided by the following servers:

 There is a geolocation feed published here: https://noc.ietf.org/geo/google.csv